DirectoryTree/LdapRecord-Docs/laravel/v3/auth/sso/setup.md

 application to use Single-Sign-On or exempt a portion of your application.
 However, there is a workaround that is used frequently in the industry.

-The goal is to have two URL's that point to the same Laravel application.
+The goal is to have two URLs that point to the same Laravel application.
 One has Windows authentication enabled, and another does not.
-This is typically identified by an `sso` sub-domain:
+This is typically identified by an `sso` subdomain:

 ```html
 <!-- Standard URL -->